 - 1 avocado

 - ¾ cup olive oil

-- a ton of chopped herbs such as parsley, tarragon, cilantro, basil, and chives
+- a ton (at least 1 cup) of chopped herbs such as parsley, tarragon, cilantro, basil, and chives

 - Salt and Pepper

-- Add the anchovy and the flesh of the avocado.
+- Add the anchovy, if using, and the flesh of the avocado.
 Mash together with a fork.
-Whisking with the fork, gradually incorporate the olive oil and cream – as if you were making a thin mayonnaise.
+Whisking with the fork, gradually incorporate the olive oil and cream (if using) – as if you were making a thin mayonnaise.